My Thoughts Are Silent

-The film was released in Ukraine on January 16, 2020.
-For seven weeks in the box office box office receipts amounted to more than 10 million UAH.
+The film was released in Ukraine on 16 January 2020.
+For seven weeks in the box office box office receipts amounted to more than ₴10 million.
 It ranks 20th in the list of the 100 best films in the history of Ukrainian cinema.

 Plot

 The film examines the eternal problem of parents and children.
 The protagonist works as a sound engineer and musician, encounters a lot of problems and has many setbacks.
 The same crisis awaits him in his personal life.
 A Canadian company invites him to record the sounds of Ukrainian animals in Transcarpathia.
 He fulfills the assignment with enthusiasm and creativity, but his mother comes along and constantly disturbs and distracts him.
 If he manages to record the voice of a rare Rakhiv mallard, he may be able to leave "uncomfortable Ukraine" and travel to "attractive Canada."